michalwitwicki/QuickQuack/README.md

 The confidence factor reflects how a specific time on a map is 'good' compared to other times.
 If there is only one record on a map, there is no competition, and in such a case, no points are awarded.
 This is balanced out by the `attendance_score` component described later.

 This component is calculated from number of records given record defeated, or in another words "number of opponents behind".
+The more "opponents behind", the higher the `confidence_factor`.
 ```python
 confidence_factor = remap(num_opponents_behind, 0, total_participators - 1, 0, 1)
 ```